OmarElayat/32-bit_RISC-V_pipelined_core/README.md

 ## Assumptions
 	* Supports Big-endian memory organization
-	* 1 Unified memory for instructions and Data
+	* one Unified memory for instructions and Data
 	* Pipeline Implementation
 	* supports memory of 4 kB
 	* branch outcome decided in Memory stage